vinceumo/todo/tutorial.md

 </form>
 ```

-As we are now binding the data for `isCompleted` in our todos, we are going to show, in our navigation the number of completed todos.
+As we are now binding the data for `isCompleted` in our todos, we will show, in our navigation the number of completed todos.

-In our **app.js** we are going to create a `totalTodosCompleted` method passing the index of the current todoList.
+In our **app.js**, create a `totalTodosCompleted` method passing the index of the current todoList.

 ```js
 totalTodosCompleted: function(i){